-Employee benefits and on-costs Employee costs to known at this time 75% per annum.
-Award increases after 2019/20 are not Borrowing Costs Interest rate for ne ew borrowings predicted to b e 5%.
-Repayments of int erest and principal of existing g loans are known from current loan repayment schedules The proposed born rowings program provides fo r annual borrowings of approximately: General Annual Public Toilets \$100,000 Bridges \$776,000 Drainage \$1,100,000 Flood Mitigation \$200,000 to \$1,000,000 Materials and Contracts Materials, contrac ts, and other costs to increas se by 2.75% per annum based on recent CPI.
-Plant Hire (Council's own fleet) Costs to increase by 2.75% per annum.
-Depreciation and Amortisation Depreciation expe nse has been calculated bas ed on expected acquisitions and useful lives.
-Other Expenses Other expenses to increase by 2% per annum.
+Employee benefits and on-costs Employee costs to inc known at this time. crease by an estimated 2.
+75% per annum.
+Award increases after 2019/20 are not Borrowing Costs Interest rate for new I borrowings predicted to b e 5%.
+Repayments of intere st and principal of existin g loans are known from current loan repayment schedules The proposed borrow ings program provides fo r annual borrowings of approximately: General Annual Public Toilets \$100,000 Bridges \$776,000 Drainage \$1,100,000 Flood Mitigation \$200,000 to \$1,000,000 Materials and Contracts Materials, contracts, and other costs to increas se by 2.75% per annum based on recent CPI.
+Plant Hire (Council's own fleet) Costs to increase by 2 2.75% per annum.
+Depreciation and Amortisation Depreciation expense has been calculated bas ed on expected acquisitions and useful lives.
+Other Expenses Other expenses to inc crease by 2% per annum.